Marchell0o0/CTU_homeworks/ALP/README.md

 6. Finds the biggest rectangle of negative numbers in a given matrix.
 7. Finds a way to fill up a given field with given pieces.
 8. On a board, finds the fastest way for a horse piece to go from start to goal tile.
 9. Code: codes up a string into a set of big numbers.
-9. AttackL: given a coded message and a set of words from which at least one word should be present in the message, tries every e value from 2^18 to 2^20 to find the right decoded version.
+Attack: given a coded message and a set of words from which at least one word should be present in the message, tries every e value from 2^18 to 2^20 to find the right decoded version.

 ## TRAX